HammyHavoc/public/Beliefs.md

 -------
 * Soulmates exist
 * Love at first sight happens
+* Love is the most important thing in life

 Meta
 ----
-* We have very little control over what we believe in
+* 0.1% of humanity has control of what they believe in
-* Some of my beliefs will be proven wrong
+* Some of my beliefs will be proven wrong and I embrace the feeling of learning
 * I'm willing to be convinced that my beliefs are wrong
-* Making and maintaining this list is useful and fun (you should do it too)